sanjar-notes/react/home/2_Resources/2_React_the_complete_guide/10_side-effects,_reducers,_contextAPI/117_useReducer_hook.md

 - [ ] in vault

 ### Why
-`useReducer` is kind of a syntax sugar (FIXME: is it really, or close to) for `useState` .
-It is preferred if:
-1. The state is complex and has many parts.
+`useReducer` is a syntax sugar for `useState` .
+It is preferred if the state is complex (has many parts).
-2. Goal state depends on the previous state.

 - `useReducer` is an "additional" hook.

 ### How
 4 things needed for useReducer are:
 1. State - to be read